 Dentists and dental practices represent a rewarding market for disability insurance.
 Download our tips on how to enter the market.
 Then talk to your DIS representative for additional sales ideas and disability products suitable for the professional market.
 When you are ready to present a quote to your client, we will be sure the coverage quoted is appropriate for this market, including features like own-occupation.
 Use our Disability Insurance for Dentists checklist for guidance.

-Discover more resources to help you succeed selling disability for doctors.
+Discover more resources to help you succeed selling disability insurance for doctors.